wohaco/despace/vega_1_2.md

 The lander made a soft landing on the night side of Venus in the area of the plain of the Mermaid, at points 8°06' North latitude, 175°51' East longitude (Vega 1) and 7°08' South latitude, 117°40' East longitude (Vega 2).
 During the descent in the atmosphere, the equipment of the first lander, intended for research on the surface, turned on abnormally.
 The second lander successfully completed the surface research program ([EVN‑006] (venus.md)), the signal transmission lasted 56 minutes.

-The Vega 2 lander landed in a high-altitude area, where soil sampling and measurements of the X-ray fluorescence spectra of the Venusian rock were performed ([EVN‑062](venus.md)).
+The Vega 2 lander landed in a high-altitude area, where soil sampling and measurements of the X‑ray fluorescence spectra of the Venusian rock were performed ([EVN‑062](venus.md)).

-The gamma-ray spectrometers of both landers, designed to measure the content of uranium, thorium and potassium in Venusian rocks, started working during the descent of the lander at an altitude of 25 km and functioned until the end of their functioning.
+The gamma‑ray spectrometers of both landers, designed to measure the content of uranium, thorium and potassium in Venusian rocks, started working during the descent of the lander at an altitude of 25 km and functioned until the end of their functioning.
 Rocks with relatively low levels of natural radioactive elements were found at both points where the lander landed ([EVN‑026](venus.md)).

 **Operation of aerostats**